rupalichaughule/Clinic/README.md

 ● Appointment
     ○ Admin or patient can create appointment
     ○ One patient or admin can create one appointment at a time.

+Technology Used:- LARAVEL Framework version 8.1.6

+Setup:-
+   - clone project using following command: git clone https://github.com/rupalichaughule/Clinic.git
+   - Database: Download clinic.sql file from folder, create database in phpmyadmin with the name clinic and import clinic.sql file in databse.
+   - Use composer update command
+   - Then run project using php artisan serve command

+   Choosing a encryption method and datepicker took a time.
+The functionality is easy as I am friendly with the LARAVEL framework.
+I also prefer LARAVEL as compare to PHP.
+Debugging is easy in LARAVEL.
+I got less time to complate this project as I was out of station.
+But I did it and I am Glad.

+   Time to complete project- Around 15 hours(in 2 days) tentitively.